< October 2018

 Personal = 4.7 Links Updated 7/13/19

 Three friends perform a satanic ritual in the woods and things get funky.
 This no-budget film has no real story to speak of, the spec fx consists of basic camera tricks and fog, and every scene is dragged out well beyond it's limits making most of the film completely devoid of energy ...the trialer is twice as energetic.
-However, it's strikingly clear these guys were having a great time no illusions about what they were making and never tried to do anything else.
+However, it's strikingly clear these guys were having a great time with no illusions about what they were making and never tried to do anything else.
 As a result, the film has a certain charm that I actually found weirdly enjoyable.

 Hellraiser X: Judgment